Vanishing (2024)

 A Short History of Crying (2010)

-A stand up tragedy
+Stand up tragedy

 A Short History of Crying is an investigation into the phenomenology of tears that touches upon the themes of memory, emigration and death.